decentraland/documentation-creators/docs/development-guide/2021-04-03-event-listeners.md

 - expressionId: Name of the emote performed (ie: _wave_, _clap_, _kiss_)

-Note: This event is triggered any time the player makes an emote and the scene is loaded.
+> Note: This event is triggered any time the player makes an emote and the scene is loaded.
 The player could be standing in a nearby scene when this happens.

+> Note: The `onPlayerExpressionObservable` event is deprecated from SDK v7.x.
+Future versions will allow for a more [data-oriented approach](/creator/development-guide/data-oriented-programming), based on regularly querying data rather than events.

 ## Player clicks on another player